Aljjohara/Fintech_Bcamp_Project1/README.md

 * Can Users construct their own portfolio?
 * Does portfolio optimization means neutral stragegy?

-## Modeling and calculations:
+## Modeling and Calculations:
 ##  A. Monte-Carlo Simualtion:
-- We designed the project to fulfill user desire to construct protfolio.
-User can input any stock index of listed companies in the input panel, opt out timeframe (by default it uses 30years) and number of simulations.
-Once user completed inputs, two seperate Monte-Carlo simulations will run, one for stocks portfolio and other for benckmark.
+- User can input any stock index of listed companies in the input panel, opt out timeframe (by default it uses 30years) and number of simulations.
+- Once user completed inputs, two seperate Monte-Carlo simulations will run, one for stocks portfolio and other for benckmark.

 ## B. Portfolio Optimization:
 ![](https://raw.githubusercontent.com/blueprint99/Fintech_Bcamp_Project1/MishraSubash-patch-1/images/portfolio.png)